jfbonvin/CSH_interlayer/README.md

 # CSH_interlayer
 Work perform during my Bachelor's project.
 The goal was to identify a method to analyze the interlayer charge distribution of a CSH structure.
+## General
+### data
+All the datas used are stored in the data folder, it contain the polyhedron as well as the structures and simulations files.
+They are stored in subfolder according to the analysis performed on each ones.
+### Project
+The project is stored in the project.pdf file, it provide all the informations needed regarding to this work.
 ## Qualitative overview
 ### cells_location.ipynb
 Program to locate a cell relatively to each other.
 This is done for a NxMxL CSH structure build with the pyCSH brick code.